alex-obada/Minesweeper/README.md

 # Minesweeper

-A replica resembling the legendary Minesweeper game built with Java AWT.
+A replica resembling the legendary Minesweeper game built with Java Swing.
 There are 40 mines in a 16x16 field.
 Can you uncover all of them without blowing up?

 ![Gameplay Screenshot](images/playing.png)
 ![Game Over Screenshot](images/game-over.png)